admchm/WikiWebScraper/README.md

 Another problem is that the dates recorded on Wikipedia pages do not follow a single format.
 Additionally, the dates do not always include the day or month, which also had to be considered.
 All of this made it necessary for me to use regular expressions to process the data far too extensively, which I am not happy about.
 Not all the data is complete, precisely due to the lack of a uniform data recording standard.

+I aimed to develop an application where more than one platform could be selected, and a list of games could be obtained by sorting the data according to releases.
+The data structure somewhat prevented this, so I will try to develop it in the next project, based on a different source equivalent to Wikipedia.
+Additionally, I would like to include features that were missing in WikiWebScraper—such as an architectural pattern, a UI layer (QT?), and the ability to select different platforms.
+Furthermore, I would use more sensible regular expressions (possibly in smaller quantities).

 Nevertheless, I did everything to complete this project.
 I wanted to learn as much as possible from it and cover it with tests.
 Even though it is not perfect, I am satisfied with the results.